-The inspector undertaking the initial review will report their findings to the Improvement and Enforcement Panel.
-Where there is sufficient evidence for us to suspect an offence has been committed, the Improvement and Enforcement Panel will make a recommendation to the Improvement and Enforcement Board for a criminal investigation to be undertaken.
+The inspector undertaking the Initial Review, having also liaised with and been supported by CIWs CIS, will report their findings to the Improvement and Enforcement Panel.
+Where there is sufficient information / evidence for us to reasonably suspect an offence has been committed, the Improvement and Enforcement Panel, having also considered any public interest factors, will make a recommendation to the Improvement and Enforcement Board for a criminal investigation to be undertaken.